 Dr. Sherilyn R. Emberton, ACC, currently works in realm of Christian higher education, having served diverse institutions in various roles as college president, provost, dean and professor at five institutions throughout the southern and Midwestern states.
 Dr. Emberton’s previous background includes private business ownership in real estate, property management, and food enterprises.
 She continues to work in that space, serving on national boards of directors for advanced manufacturing, agriculture, private equity and family trusts.
 As a college leader, she sits on the national boards for independent and Christian higher education.
 Sherilyn pursues relationships that allows her faith in Christ to take the primary role.
 She enjoys actively engaging with others as they pursue God’s favor and calling on their lives.

-George Howard (he/him/his) has over 1300 hours coaching leaders since 2004 in multiple denominations, businesses and not for profit organizations.
-He is the CEO of Howard Coaching Group, LLC and has served in leadership within the United Methodist Church as the Director of Connectional Ministries, West Ohio Annual Conference, Director of Leadership and Development, Community Development for All People, and Director Global Coaching and Strategic Initiatives for its Global Mission Agency.
-He is married to Eileen, a Jazz and Blues vocalist and together they have two children.
-George continues to engage his passion connecting global leaders around mission and development.
+George Howard (he/him/his) has engaged in leadership development for over forty years.
+As a leadership coach and trainer he has worked with leaders in multiple denominations, not for profit organizations and businesses locally, nationally and globally since 2000.
+He is a Co founder of CAST and founder of Howard Coaching Group LLC.
+He previously served in leadership within the United Methodist Church as the Director of Global Coaching and Strategic Initiatives, Director of Connectional Ministries in West Ohio, and Director of Leadership and Development with Community Development for All People.
+He is married to Eileen, a Jazz and Blues vocalist and together they have two children and five grandchildren.
+George continues to network globally to recognize and value the assets within each local leader and context.